 How to Become an HVAC Technician

-To become an HVAC technician, you should have a high school diploma or GED, plus comprehensive instruction.
-Other more specialized (and higher paying) HVAC jobs typically need extra education or endorsements.
+To become an HVAC technician, you will require a high school diploma or GED, plus comprehensive education.
+Other more specialized (and higher paying) HVAC positions typically must have extra instruction or qualifications.

-You can be certified by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which is typically six months to two years.
+You can be certified by going to classes at a community college or trade school.
+How long it takes to become an HVAC technician depends on the program, which is often six months to two years.
 Your employer could also require NATE certification.
-This refers to North American Technician Excellence, this top certification expands your technical expertise to help you better serve customers.
+This stands for North American Technician Excellence, this top certification improves your technical expertise to help you better serve customers.

-According to Midwest Technical Institute, attending a technical or trade school often runs around $15,000.
-A community college typically is around $5,000 annually.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
+A community college often is around $5,000 annually.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-Your work schedule could vary depending on your situation.
-If you perform repairs, you may work early, late or be on call.
-If you work in construction/home building or management, you might have more of a regular schedule during normal business hours.
+Your work schedule may vary depending on where you work.
+If you work in repairs, you may work early, late or be on call.
+If you work in construction/home building or management, you might have more of a fixed schedule during normal business hours.

 Average Salary for HVAC Technicians and Other HVAC Careers